LE CONSEIL D'ADMINISTRATION DE LA COMMISSION D'INDEMNISATION DES NATIONS UNIES TIENT SA 86e SESSION LE 8 OCTOBRE 2019 (en anglais)

 The Governing Council of the United Nations Compensation Commission will hold its eighty-sixth session on 8 October 2019 under the Presidency of Ambassador Zbigniew Czech, Permanent Representative of Poland.
 Delegations from Iraq, including representatives from Iraq’s Committee of Financial Experts, and Kuwait will address the Council at its opening plenary session.

-The Governing Council considered reports related to the work of the Commission since its last session in November 2018 on various matters including the current levels of income and the arrangements for ensuring continued deposits into the Commission’s Compensation Fund, payments towards the Commission’s outstanding compensation award which currently stands at $3.7 billion, and the progress being made with regard to winding down as the Commission nears the conclusion of its mandate.
+During the session, the Governing Council will consider reports relating to the work of the Compensation Commission since the last session in November 2018.
+Discussions will be held on issues related to the current levels of income and the arrangements for ensuring the deposit of 1.5 per cent of the proceeds from export sales of petroleum, petroleum products and natural gas into the Compensation Fund under Governing Council decision 276 (2017), the $3.7 billion remaining to be paid to the Commission's only outstanding award, audit activities, and the progress being made with regard to winding down as the Commission nears the conclusion of its mandate.

 For use of the information media; not an official record